The Top 9 Myths for Divorce in Minnesota

 Minnesota is a no-fault divorce state.
 One spouse must allege the marriage is irretrievably broken.
 The Court will grant the divorce based on the testimony of one party stating the marriage is irretrievably broken.

 The financial assets that you own before the divorce are part of the divided property during the divorce.
-It is not wised to empty your accounts when divorce proceedings begin.
+It is not wise to empty your accounts when divorce proceedings begin.
 In fact, the Court will look negatively upon it.
 However, it is recommended that you set up your own separate bank accounts to gain financial security.
-In this case, taking half of the financial assets out of a joint account is permissible.
+Taking half of the financial assets out of a joint account is permissible in this case.
 However, you will need to account for the assets in your possession or under your control.

-You will not lose your interest in the marital homestead if you choose to live elsewhere during the divorce.
-There are special consideration in making the decision to move out of the house if you have children.
-You should discuss a move of this type prior to doing so.
+You will not lose interest in the marital homestead if you choose to live elsewhere during the divorce.
+However, there are special considerations in deciding to move out of the house if you have children.
+Therefore, you should discuss a move of this type before doing so.

-You must file for divorce in the state that you were married
+Divorce Myth #6: You must file for divorce in the state where you were married

 In order to seek a Minnesota divorce, you must reside in the state for 180 days prior to the commencement of the proceedings.
-There are special considerations that apply if you are a member of the United States Military.
+In addition, there are special considerations that apply if you are a member of the United States Military.

 As Minnesota is a no-fault state, there is generally no advantage to being the first to commence a dissolution action.
-However, there are special considerations that apply when child custody will be disputed.
+However, special considerations apply when child custody is disputed.
 You should discuss these considerations with an attorney prior to commencing a divorce action.